skip

 Karim Z. Oussayef

-Before joining Desmarais LLP, Mr. Oussayef was an associate in the Intellectual Property Group at Ropes & Gray LLP.
+Karim earned his J.D. from Boston University and his B.S. in Computer Science, with a focus on artificial intelligence, from the University of Rochester.
+Before joining Desmarais LLP, he was an associate in the Intellectual Property Group at Ropes & Gray LLP.

 Courts